swap357/eggtx/README.md

 # eggtx
 Convert Egglog-style rewrite rules into formal inference rules, output as LaTeX.
-Useful for research, documentation, and teaching formal methods or rewriting systems.
+This package provides a tiny parser for simple rewrite files and a CLI that emits a LaTeX representation of those rules.